Flat-eight engine

-A flat-eight engine, also called a horizontally-opposed eight, is an eight-cylinder piston engine with two banks of four inline cylinders, one on each side of a central crankshaft, 180° apart.
+A flat-eight engine (also known as a horizontally-opposed eight) is an eight-cylinder piston engine with two banks of four inline cylinders, one on each side of a central crankshaft, 180° apart.

 In a flat-eight engine, the connecting rods for corresponding pistons from the left and right banks may share a crankshaft journal.
 A boxer-eight engine is a special case of a flat-eight where each piston's connecting rod has its own journal, and each pair of opposed pistons moves inwards or outwards at the same time.

-Flat-eight engines have been used in automotive, aircraft, and marine applications.
+Flat-eight engines have been used in automotive, motorcycle, aircraft, and marine applications.

 Design

 The advantages of a flat-eight engine are its minimal length and low centre of mass.
 A disadvantage is its greater width compared to a V8 or inline-eight engine.
 A flat-eight engine is able to have perfect primary balance and secondary balance.

 A boxer-eight engine has a single piston per crankpin, which increases the linear offset between the cylinder banks.
 A boxer-eight with nine main bearings may be thought of as two boxer-four engines laid end-to-end with a 90° phase angle between their crankshafts.

 Alternatively, a flat-eight engine where corresponding pistons from the two opposing banks share a crankshaft journal is often called a "180 degree V engine".
 One possible configuration for this design uses a two-plane crankshaft.
 Another configuration uses a 180° single-plane crankshaft with the leading and trailing crankpins in the same position, while the two central crankpins are in the opposite position.